 On that date you can talk about your family monthly expenses and savings and about your future about earnings.

 By this method, your teen will get accurate information about their family standard and money.
 This will also make them become more responsible about their expenses.

-May be this thing also encourage them about business ideas or other creative ways to help you with your financial needs.
-Who knows???
+that also encourage them to have business ideas or other creative ways to help you with your financial needs.
+Who knows!